-Business culture in which bank seeks to set the risk-return balance at an appropriate level after determining the degree of risk that is acceptable.
+Business culture in which SMFG seeks to achieve the appropriate balance between risk and return after determining the degree of risk that is acceptable.

 Underlying assets

 General term used for assets which serve as the source of payments for principal and interest for securitization exposures, etc.